 Understanding the Process

-1. Eligibility Review We conduct a thorough review of your immigration history, time in the United States, tax compliance, and any factors that could affect your application.
-Not everyone who has a green card qualifies for citizenship immediately, and we’ll help you understand where you stand.
+1. Eligibility Review I will conduct a thorough review of your immigration history, time in the United States, tax compliance, and any factors that could affect your application.
+Not everyone who has a green card qualifies for citizenship immediately, and I’ll help you understand where you stand.

-2. Application Preparation We prepare Form N-400 (Application for Naturalization) with careful attention to accuracy.
+2. Application Preparation I will prepare Form N-400 (Application for Naturalization) with careful attention to accuracy.
 USCIS asks detailed questions about your residence history, trips abroad, employment, taxes, and moral character.
 Mistakes or omissions can delay your case or lead to denial.

-3. Interview Preparation We help you prepare for your naturalization interview and civics test, reviewing potential questions and ensuring you understand what to expect.
-We’ll also prepare you for questions about your application and background.
+3. Interview Preparation I will help you prepare for your naturalization interview and civics test, reviewing potential questions and ensuring you understand what to expect.
+I’ll also prepare you for questions about your application and background.

-4. Oath Ceremony Once approved, you’ll attend a ceremony where you take the Oath of Allegiance and receive your Certificate of Naturalization.
-We guide you through any final steps and answer questions about your new status.
+4. Oath Ceremony and Securing a U.S. Passport Once approved, you’ll attend a ceremony where you take the Oath of Allegiance and receive your Certificate of Naturalization.
+I will guide you through any final steps, answer questions about your new status, and help you secure a U.S. passport

 Why Careful Preparation Matters